First MacDonald ministry

 The first Labour government of the United Kingdom was formed by Ramsay MacDonald.
 A minority government, it lasted from January to November 1924, when they lost a vote of no confidence and were defeated by the Conservatives in the subsequent election.

 After the Carlton Club meeting, in which the Conservatives voted to separate from the Lloyd George coalition, a general election was held in 1922, which resulted in a victory for the Conservatives and their Unionist allies, winning 344 seats and a convincing parliamentary majority of 74 seats — sufficient for a full parliamentary term.

 However, several months after the election, the Conservative leader and Prime Minister Bonar Law resigned after being diagnosed with throat cancer, rendering him unable to speak.
 He was replaced by Stanley Baldwin, who reversed his predecessor's electoral pledge not to introduce protective tariffs.
 Baldwin sought a fresh mandate from the electorate in 1923.

-The result failed to deliver support for Baldwin's protectionist stance; despite the Conservative Party retaining their status as the largest party in Parliament, the Conservatives lost their majority.
+The result failed to deliver support for Baldwin's protectionist stance; the Conservative Party remained the largest party in Parliament but lost their majority.
 As a result, Baldwin had little chance of remaining prime minister when the balance of power was held by the Liberal Party under H. H. Asquith, who had campaigned vigorously for free trade.

 After losing the vote on the King's Speech, Baldwin resigned as Prime Minister and King George V subsequently invited Ramsay MacDonald to form a government.
 MacDonald accepted the King's invitation later that day, arriving with his Labour colleagues, to the amusement of many and dismay of others, in full court dress.
+Labour members were perturbed to hear stories of ministers wearing formal address and coached in court etiquette, not expecting their representatives to continue with traditions like these.
+Despite this, a number of individuals recognised the extent of Labour’s advance, as reflected by J.R.
+Clynes:

+As we stood waiting for his Majesty, amid the gold & crimson of the Palace, I could not help marvelling at the strange turn of Fortune’s wheel, which had brought MacDonald the starveling clerk, Thomas the engine driver, Henderson the foundry labourer & Clynes the mill-hand to this pinnacle.

-Labour’s rise to national government caused concern amongst a number of politicians and business people, with Winston Churchill arguing that “The enthronement of a Socialist government is a serious national misfortune” while the Lancashire and Yorkshire Bank chairman declared “Now is the time for unflinching courage."
+Labour’s rise to national government caused concern amongst a number of politicians and business people, with Winston Churchill arguing that "The enthronement of a Socialist government is a serious national misfortune" while the Lancashire and Yorkshire Bank chairman declared "Now is the time for unflinching courage."

 David Lloyd George was less concerned about Labour in power, expressing his views in a letter to his daughter: